kellan/laughingmeme/_posts/2005-11-06-on-book-listing-services.md

 #### Insta-Community

-I love the idea of \[integrating a forum into the site\](http://www.librarything.com/blog/2005/11/how-to-do-librarything-forum.php).
+I love the idea of [integrating a forum into the site](http://www.librarything.com/blog/2005/11/how-to-do-librarything-forum.php).
 And really integrating it.

 1. Allow people to start new threads from a book page
 2. Tag those threads with the book